-In spite of the efforts of Prohibition, drinking beer really is one of America's most notable pastimes.
+In spite of the efforts of Prohibition, drinking beer is one of America's most notable pastimes.
 In the 21st century, things are changing.
 A market once controlled by massive national breweries is now divided into a burgeoning craft beer sector.
 Unfortunately, excess alcohol consumption has some significant effects on male physiology that can't be ignored.
 Most people are aware of the dreaded “beer belly,” but there are other issues associated with beer and alcohol consumption as well.

 Video Stream: The Effects Of Beer On Testosterone Production And Gynecomastia

 One of the more embarrassing issues that can arise when you chronically drink too much beer is gynecomastia.
 Gynecomastia is a fancy term for men growing breast tissue where it doesn't belong.
 There is currently a scientific debate going on regarding the effects of hops upon testosterone/estrogen balance, but there are factors at play related to alcohol consumption that can lead to man-boobs.